-“Gender Politics in Two Landmark Hindi Short Stories” invited presenter at Literature and Politics, a conference organized by the Program in South Asian Studies at Princeton University, November 11-12, 2016.
+“Gender Politics in Two Landmark Hindi Short Stories” invited presenter at Literature and Politics, a conference organized by the Program in South Asian Studies at Princeton University, NJ, November 11-12, 2016.

-“Self-assessment Techniques,” invited speaker at UNC Language Assembly workshop on Checking for Understanding and Engaging Students through Technology, Chapel Hill, August 10, 2015.
+“Self-assessment Techniques,” invited speaker at UNC Language Assembly workshop on Checking for Understanding and Engaging Students through Technology, Chapel Hill, NC, August 10, 2015.

 “Literary Self-determination and Narrative Landscape in a Modern Hindi Short Story,” 130th MLA Annual Convention, Vancouver, BC, January 8-11, 2015.

 “Teaching through the UNC Language Exchange,” invited panelist for UNC Online webinar, August 2, 2013.